What is Thoracic Radiculopathy?

 When intervertebral discs in the spine are injured – called a disc bulge or prolapse, it places pressure on the nerve, triggering the condition.
 These discs are the shock absorbers found between the bones in your spine.

 While radiculopathy can happen at any level it is most common in the Lumbar and Cervical Spine.
+It is less common in the Thoracic Spine due to the ribs helping to stabilise the area.

 What are the causes?